docksal/docksal/docs/content/tools/pull.md

 ```

 {{% notice note %}}
-Acquia has the ability to host a Drupal multi-site.
-Due to that there are
+Acquia has the ability to host a Drupal multi-site which allow
 multiple databases within the Acquia cloud that can be accessed.
 A
 database can be pulled down using the `--REMOTE_DB` option where the
 remote db is the database within the site's dashboard.